ard37880/Dino-Factory/README.md

 2. Accept permissions
 3. The Ruby Bot should now be added to your server!

-Like to make a request, join our Discord! https://discord.gg/6N8KG5yEKN
+Like to make a feature request or custom bot, join our Discord! https://discord.gg/6N8KG5yEKN

 Want to support us, concider donating on our Ko-Fi!